Alfresco/acs-deployment/docs/helm/eks-deployment.md

     kubectl apply -f ingress-rbac.yaml -n alfresco
     ```

-3. Locate the ID of the security

-4. Deploy the ingress using the following command (replacing `ACM_CERTIFICATE_ARN` and `YOUR-DOMAIN-NAME` with the ARN of the certificate and hosted zone created in the DNS section):
+3. Deploy the ingress using the following command (replacing `ACM_CERTIFICATE_ARN` and `YOUR-DOMAIN-NAME` with the ARN of the certificate and hosted zone created earlier in the DNS section):

     ```bash
     helm install acs-ingress stable/nginx-ingress \